 If we do not dedicate ourselves to God and the Queen of Heaven through prayer, we will never be able to keep the Ten Commandments faithfully.

 2. Always go to Mass

 The Holy Mass is the queen of prayers and the highest form of praise, for in it God offers himself on the Cross.
 When our body is weak and debilitated by some sickness, we find time to go to a doctor to be cured, don’t we?
 We seek adequate treatment.
 Well, we find at Mass He who is the doctor and remedy for souls waiting to cure our weaknesses.

 At Mass, the Passion of Jesus Christ is renewed upon the altar, just as at Calvary.
 Would we dare leave Jesus alone and suffering, and go have fun at the shopping center on a Sunday or a holy day of obligation?

-Get your Brown Scapular of Mt.
+Get your Brown Scapular of Our Lady of Mt.
 Carmel today.
 Request now!

 3. Flee from sin: confession and Easter communion every year